NOAA-ORR-ERD/WebGnomeClient/doc/transport_exercises/manual_exercise.rst

 Add Horizontal Mixing (Diffusion)
 =================================

-Scall scale turbulent wind and currents act to spread oil on the water surface and result in an increasingly patchy oil distribution.
+Small scale turbulent wind and currents act to spread oil on the water surface and result in an increasingly patchy oil distribution.
 To simulate this, the model uses a random walk based on a specified diffusion coefficient.
 To create a horizontal diffusion mover in WebGNOME, click the **+** icon on the Horizontal Diffusion panel.
 The default value is 100,000 cm\ :sup:`2`\ s\ :sup:`-1`